Right up front, let's clear one thing up.

-Now we’re here to tell you why these pesky parasites thrive during the warmer months, how to get rid of fleas and why it’s important to make sure you treat your home as well as your dog.
+Now, let's establish why these pesky parasites thrive during the warmer months in particular, how to get rid of fleas and why it’s important to make sure you treat your home as well as your dog.
 It’s not as complicated as it sounds and we have one suggestion to help you save time without compromising on the results.

 How temperature affects the flea life cycle